By Preet Majithia

 Marathon

-Although the qualification standards have been made significantly harder at 2.06:30 for men and 2.23:30 for women, it is unlikely this will have much impact on the fields, where the major determinant is more likely to be which top athletes wish to compete.
-In particular with the timing of the World Championships in mid September, this would likely rule out athletes doing a fall marathon, meaning they would lose out on the appearance fees and prize money that would likely go with that.
+Although the qualification standards have been made significantly harder at 2:06:30 for men and 2:23:30 for women, it is unlikely this will have much impact on the fields, where the major determinant is more likely to be which top athletes wish to compete.
+In particular with the timing of the World Championships in mid-September, this would likely rule out athletes doing a fall marathon, because they would lose out on the appearance fees and prize money that would likely go with that.
 This makes it even less likely than in previous years that a large number of top marathoners would want to compete at the World Championships.

 Other things to keep an eye on

-- There are already 28 women qualified (limited to three per country) for the 1500m, and 29 women in the 800m which in both cases is over half the target field size of 56, and 18 out of 36 for the 3000m steeplechase, and there is a whole season ahead for more athletes to get the times.
+- There are already 28 women qualified (limited to three per country) for the 1500m, and 29 women in the 800m which in both cases is over half the target field size of 56.
+We also have 18 out of 36 for the 3000m steeplechase, and there is a whole season ahead for more athletes to get the times.
 There are similar situations in a number of other events, which means the desired 50% of athletes coming from world rankings is unlikely to be how things work out come the end of the qualifying window.

 Preet Majithia